gustavorech/BddSpec/README.md

 ## Things to do

-* Add after stack execution
+* Make the execution steps more clear, try to unify the boolean verifications creating meaningful conjunctions
 * Search how to create a CLI, dotnet tool, nuget package
 * Print it better
 * Search how to inform the terminal that not all tests passed (exit 0 os something like that)